 My mother took me and my two siblings to the Methodist Church with her.
 I was always very bored, and when time came for me to be confirmed, I chose not to do so.
 After high school, I attended the Jamaica School of Art in what later became the Edna Manley College for the Visual & Performing Arts.
 While there I was introduced to a movement called the Twelve Tribes of Israel, which recognized the leadership of His Imperial Majesty Haile Selassie of Ethiopia.
 I felt that I found my true self there.
 This group became my second family.
 One of the things we were encouraged to do was to read the Holy Bible, a chapter a day.
 Between doing that and reading the speeches of His Majesty, I understood that Jesus Christ was the only Son of God, the Lamb who came to take away the sins of the world.
 Eventually, I was baptized in the name of Jesus.
 Recognizing that many of the members of the group did not accept Jesus as the Christ, and in the midst of other personal challenges, I felt it necessary to relinquish my membership in this group in which I had become a leader.
 I am happy to have found in CREW 40:4 a place of fellowship and worship, and am still looking to God to lead me in getting to know Him in deeper ways.

 Greetings to you, brothers and sisters in Christ!

 Thank you for serving Christ and for your prayers for Music Ministry and Outreach in Jamaica!

-- Jo-Ann is having increasing opportunities to present on using the Jamaican language in worship and evangelism.
+- Jo-Ann has recently been sharing on Jamaican radio and other social platforms about the need for emphasizing Patwa.
 Pray, as she challenges the standard practice in churches, that congregations will be willing to communicate with their neighbors in their "heart" language.

 - Jo-Ann and Marcel continue to struggle with some health issues.
 Please pray for insight into these concerns as well as times of rest and revival.